Bikeability Scotland is the national cycle training programme for school children.

 The training teaches children to cycle safely on the roads, learning how to deal with traffic and other hazards.
 Above all, Bikeability Scotland is designed to be fun and get children excited about cycling.

-There's also a Gaelic version of the Parents' guide here.
+There's also a Gaelic version of the Parents' guide.
+You can find guides in other languages on our resources page.

 If your child's school doesn't currently offer Bikeability Scotland, why not speak to them and ask if they can consider doing this?
 They can find out how to start Bikeability Scotland training on this website.